 Reputational risk: As climate change is getting traction across all levels of society, the cost of inaction for companies who are not seen to be part of the solution could lead to reputational damage.
-Employees themselves are increasingly expecting employers to do the right thing.24 ^{23.} GeSI Mobile Carbon Impact: How mobile communications technology is enabling carbon emissions reduction, GeSI/Carbon Trust, 2015 ^{24.
-2019} Edelman Trust Barometer Counter Measures and Next Steps The roadmap for the mobile industry The mobile sector has now embarked on an ambitious journey to decarbonise.
+Employees themselves are increasingly expecting employers to do the right thing.25

+^{24.} GeSI Mobile Carbon Impact: How mobile communications technology is enabling carbon emissions reduction, GeSI/Carbon Trust, 2015

+^{25.
+2019} Edelman Trust Barometer

+Counter Measures and Next Steps

+The roadmap for the mobile industry

+The mobile sector has now embarked on an ambitious journey to decarbonise.
 The GSMA has brought the industry together to develop a long-term climate action roadmap.
-The roadmap will comprise mobile operators' carbon emissions disclosures, a global emissions reduction pathway for the mobile sector according to the most ambitious target of the Paris Agreement, and individual company target setting in line with a Net Zero ambition.
-To date, 57 global mobile operators, representing two-thirds of the world's mobile connections, are actively engaged in the initiative, with further discussions under way.
-It will begin with robust disclosure of relevant data, before agreeing a route to decarbonisation in conjunction with a SBTi-endorsed target (from early 2020).
-The mobile industry will need to collaborate with others - notably its energy suppliers - to meet the 'net zero by 2050' target, as well as partnering with, and working under the auspices of, the wider climate community.
+The roadmap comprises mobile operators' carbon emissions disclosures, a global emissions reduction pathway for the mobile sector according to the most ambitious target of the Paris Agreement, and individual company target setting in line with a net zero ambition.26 To date, 67 global mobile operators, representing two-thirds of the world's mobile connections, are a part of the Climate Action Taskforce.27 The mobile industry will need to collaborate with others - notably its energy suppliers - to meet the 'net zero by 2050' target, as well as partnering with, and working under the auspices of, the wider climate community.
 The GSMA is mobilising the industry and is inviting stakeholders and influencers to join the climate debate at key convening forums.
-Climate action forms part of the mobile industry's common purpose to intelligently connect everyone and everything to a better future, and reflects its ongoing commitment to the UN Sustainable Development Goals.
+Climate action forms part of the mobile industry's common purpose to connect everyone and everything to a better future, and reflects its ongoing commitment to the UN Sustainable Development Goals.

 Greater energy efficiency

 Operators globally spend approximately US\$17 billion on energy each year.
 As mobile usage continues to grow quickly, so does the demand for energy, particularly from the network infrastructure.
 In its latest Sustainability Report, Vodafone, which spends €700 million a year on energy, says that base station sites account for 66% of its global energy consumption, while its technology (data and switching) centres account for a further 29%.

 For both financial and environmental reasons, energy efficiency is high on the corporate agenda of most mobile operators.
-Focused on networks and data centres, operator-led measures include temperature optimisation, free cooling at cell sites, power saving software features, selective switch-off and reducing diesel consumption (e.g. using generator-battery hybrids).
+Focused on networks and data centres, operator-led measures include temperature optimisation, free cooling at cell sites, power saving software features, selective switchoff and reducing diesel consumption (e.g. using generator-battery hybrids).
 These actions could save millions of dollars in annual operating costs, while also reducing the risks of possible future increasing energy costs and consumption.
 In addition, cloud computing could significantly reduce energy usage by virtualising operations, thereby reducing the need for physical data centre real estate.

 Telefónica, for example, has set targets to reduce greenhouse gas emissions by 30% in absolute terms by 2020 and 50% by 2030, underpinned by a four-pronged work programme around energy efficiency.
 Having introduced its plan in 2010, Telefónica has now implemented 740 individual projects, saving more than 4,000 GWh and €553 million, and avoided emissions of close to 1.3 million tonnes of the equivalent of carbon dioxide.
-FIGURE 6: Energy savings attribution